 Turning the power-valve preload dial: KTM’s power valve can be controlled by the power-valve adjuster.
 The adjuster changes the preload on the main power-valve spring.
 The main power-valve spring can be preloaded by turning the Robertson head adjuster in the center of the power-valve spring cap.
 The power valve is held in the closed position by a spring.
 You can change when the power valve opens by adjusting preload on this spring.
 This affects the power-delivery characteristics of your engine.
 Want more hit?
 Turn the power-valve adjuster counterclockwise for an aggressive hit and maximum top-end power.
 Want mellower power?
 Turn the adjuster clockwise for smoother power and a broader range of tractable low-end power.
 You do not need to loosen the two screws that hold the brass adjuster to the engine.
 Oh yeah, ignore where your owner’s manual says not to adjust the power valve—obviously, the adjuster was put there to adjust.

 Did you notice the reference to a “Robertson head adjuster”?
-That means that you need a Robertson wrench to turn the dial.
-Yeah, we don’t have a Robertson wrench, either.
-In a pinch, you can use a flat-bladed screwdriver that is the same size as the square adjuster; however, both KTM and Nihilo Concepts sell Robertson wrenches for the KTM power valve.
+For some reason KTM’s engineer made the power valve preload adjuster operate with a Robertson screw.
+Sicne a Robertson head is square, most riders don’t have this tool in there toolbox.
+In a pinch you can use a flat-bladed screwdriver that is the same size as the square adjuster; however, both KTM and Nihilo Concepts sell Robertson wrenches for the KTM power valve.
 Even better, Kreft Moto sells an adjustable power-valve adjuster called the Power Dial that allows you to make instantaneous adjustments (even on the side of the track).
-Go to www.kreftmoto.com, www.nihilo concepts.com or your local dealer to get the proper tool.
+Go to www.kreftmoto.com, www.nihilo concepts.com or your local KTM dealer to get the proper tool.

 Power-valve springs: Your KTM comes with green, yellow and red auxiliary springs.
 Changing the spring can make your exhaust flap snap open quicker (red spring) or open slower (green spring).
 The yellow spring is the stock spring.
 While the larger-diameter main power-valve spring determines when the power-valve flapper begins to open, the smaller color-coded auxiliary spring determine how fast it opens and at what rpm it will be fully open.